 Comparable quantities can both be added to one another, and they are also subject to the relations greater than and less than.
-It follows from these axioms that for any $x, y \in M$ the following inequality holds:

-$$y < y + x$$ .
+It follows from these axioms that for any $x, y \in M$ the following inequality holds: y < y + x.
 In the realm of incomparable quantities this inequality does not hold, even though incomparables can be added.
-Leibniz's claim can be formalized as the relation $y \not< y + x$ characterizing incomparable quantities.
+Leibniz's claim can be formalized as the relation characterizing incomparable quantities.

 6.5.
-Elements Book VI on horn angles.
+Elements Book VI on Horn Angles

 We turn next to Ishiguro's claim that incomparable quantities cannot be compared at all by means of the relations greater than or less than.

-In Book VI of the Elements one finds that line segments form a semigroup of magnitudes of the same kind, $\mathfrak{M}1$ , triangles form another, $\mathfrak{M}2$ , rectilinear angles form yet another, $\mathfrak{M}3$ ; there are other kinds of magnitudes in addition to the ones just mentioned.
+In Book VI of the Elements, one finds that line segments form a semigroup of magnitudes of the same kind (M1), triangles form another (M2), and rectilinear angles form yet another (M3); there are other kinds of magnitudes in addition to the ones just mentioned (see e.g., Euclid 2007, VI.1, 2, 33).
 Euclid deals with two kinds of angles in the Elements: the first kind consists of rectilinear angles, while the second kind consists of angles cut out/formed by a line and an arc of a circle.
 These two kinds of angles are compared in proposition III.16.
-Its thesis reads as follows:

-A (straight-line) drawn at right-angles to the diameter of a circle, from its end, will fall outside the circle.
+Its thesis reads as follows: "A (straight-line) drawn at right-angles to the diameter of a circle, from its end, will fall outside the circle.
 And another straight-line cannot be inserted into the space between the (aforementioned) straight-line and the circumference.
-And the angle of the semi-circle is greater than any acute rectilinear angle whatsoever, and the remaining (angle is) less (than any acute rectilinear angle). (translation by Fitzpatrick in [Euclid 2007])

-We present below the accompanying diagram.

-&lt;sup>13See e.g., [Euclid 2007], VI.1, 2, 33.

-&lt;sup>14In the 17th century such angles were called horn angles.

-Here "the remaining" angle, that is the one formed by the arc CA and the tangent line EA, does not belong to the kind (i.e., species) of rectilinear angles $\mathfrak{M}3$ .
+And the angle of the semi-circle is greater than any acute rectilinear angle whatsoever, and the remaining (angle is) less (than any acute rectilinear angle)" (translated by Fitzpatrick in Euclid 2007; see fig. 1, the accompanying diagram).
+Here "the remaining" angle, that is, the one formed by the arc CA and the tangent line EA, does not belong to the kind (i.e., species) of rectilinear angles M3.
 Euclid proves it to be less than any acute rectilinear angle.

 From the point of view of Greek mathematics, one can construct incomparable quantities x, y, meaning that they are not of the same kind and do not obey the Archimedean axiom, while at the same time the relation x < y obtains.
-Here "x is incomparably smaller than y" means x is smaller than y and x, y are incomparable, which can be formalized as follows:

-$$x < y$$ and $y \not< y + x$ .
+Here "x is incomparably smaller than y" means x is smaller than y and x, y are incomparable, which can be formalized as follows: x < y and y < y + x.
 Thus, incomparable quantities can be compared by inequalities both according to Euclid and according to Leibniz.